Fairness in Women's Sports Act: Zein Murib

 In their paper "Don't Read the Comments: Examining Social Media Discourse on Trans Athletes", Zein Murib asserts that this recent movement against transgender rights, not only in sports but in health care, schools, and public spaces, is a reflection of the threat perceived by evangelical Christian and far-right political actors against the established heteronormative, nuclear family, prototypical citizen tradition in American society.
 Having lost the marriage batter in Obergefell v.
-Hodges, the attention has now turned to transgender rights.
+Hodges, the attention has turned to transgender rights.
 Thus, the goals of these bills are not fairness and equality but about reestablishing binary sex as natural, or as Elizabeth Sharrow calls it, cisgender supremacy.

 Secondly, Murib seeks to challenge the belief that testosterone is the defining difference between male and female athletics by instead highlighting societal norms and gender stereotypes that shape the development of male and female athletes.
 Referring to a study done by Michael Messner on Little League Boys teams, Murib highlights that the ideas of males being innately competitive, aggressive, and less likely to cry are scripted into boys at a very young age by coaches and parents alike.
 Boys are consistently raised in an environment where displays of brute aggression and competitiveness, credited to their higher testosterone levels, are acceptable because they are boys.
 Therefore, weighting differences between male and female athletics entirely on their hormonal differences fails to recognize the gender roles and stereotypes that underpinned the formation of athletes from a young age.
 Maybe the issue is not whether female athletics are disadvantaged compared to male athletics due to biological differences, but the ways in which society instills passivity, submission, and softness in women from an incredibly young age.